akargl/TweeterApp/README.md

 ## Session Management

+* [3 points] Unique unguessable session identifier (cryptographically random, long enough) in cookie and state on server; or authenticated session state in cookie
   * Session cookie is 32 characters long (random) and gets signed with the application key for server-side date expiration
+* [1 point] Cookies need to be protected
+  * HttpOnly flag
+  * Secure flag
   * Session cookie is set to `secure` and `HTTPOnly`
-* Session cookie has a server-side timeout of 7 days
-* Session cookie has a client-side expiry date of 7 days
-* No content data in the session cookie
-  * No encryption needed
+* [1 point] Check your deserialization.
+Only deserialize authenticated data.
+Alternative: Use e.g. JSON

+### Optional walls

+* [1 FuzzyCoin] Set reasonable timeout for an active session on the server and for the cookie
+  * Cookies have set an expiration time of 7 days for the client.
+Additionally, we support the expiration data on the server and do not accept cookies older than 7 days.
+* [1 FuzzyCoin] Encrypt cookies which contain sensitive data
-  * Cookie is signed.
-So the attacker cannot change the expiry date
+  * The cookie does not contain any sensitive data.
+However, we sign the cookie to detect any tampering.
+There, an attacker cannot change the expiration date.

 ## Deployment

-* We encrypt the database
+### Optional walls

+* [1.5 FuzzyCoins] Encrypt your database (so that an attacker, who gets the database files, cannot do anything with it when not having the decryption key)